michelcrypt4d4mus/pdfalyzer/README.md

 ![argparse_help](doc/svgs/rendered_images/pdfalyze_help_prince_theme.png)

 Note that The Pdfalyzer output is _extremely_ verbose if you don't limit the output sections (See `ANALYSIS SELECTION` in the `--help`).
-Almost all of the verbosity comes from the `--stream` option.
+Almost all of the verbosity comes from the `--stream` option pulling things that _could be_ (but are almost certainly not) malicious.
 To get everything _except_ the stream option, use these flags

 ```sh
 pdfalyzer lacan_buys_the_dip.pdf -d -t -r -f -y -c